24/7 Admissions | Call Now: (800) 939-6636

 When I first took a tour of New Directions for Women with my co-workers at Brown-Forman in the Fall of 2017, I had just moved to Orange County.
 I was blown away that New Directions for Women helped pregnant women, women with children, and that they helped women from a holistic perspective.
 The care that these ladies receive – it’s not just about their addiction, but about becoming a better mother, daughter, and friend as they journey to sobriety.
 It’s 360 degrees of care.
 I consider it a great privilege when I’m able to hear their stories of addiction to recovery.
 I’m just amazed by the positive impact that New Directions has had on women and children.

 My grandmother taught me to always leave a place better than I found it, and my intention in life has always been to live by grandmother’s words and bring joy while doing it.
-So whatever role I need to fill to bring joy in others (whether that’s sharing gifts with the patients, donating furniture and clothing to the facility, or writing a check for partial scholarships).
+So whatever role I need to fill to bring joy in others (whether that’s sharing gifts with the clients, donating furniture and clothing to the facility, or writing a check for partial scholarships).
 I want to do whatever I can to help human beings who are struggling get through to the other side.
 We all have struggles, and it is also our responsibility to help others.
 By doing so, we are blessed with joy in return.

 I remember when I received a full ride scholarship to study abroad in Quebec during my undergraduate studies.
 I felt so proud and invested in that experience because someone believed in me enough to invest in me.
 It was definitely a self-esteem builder.
-I know the patients at NDFW start to believe they are worth it after they get a partial scholarship, because someone believed in them enough to help them change their life.
+I know the clients at NDFW start to believe they are worth it after they get a partial scholarship, because someone believed in them enough to help them change their life.
 When I attended the Circle of Life Breakfast fundraiser, we were asked to give $562.
-If everyone in that huge ballroom donated that amount (plus the matching gift), all patients for a year would receive enough scholarship funds to stay for the clinically recommended length of time.
+If everyone in that huge ballroom donated that amount (plus the matching gift), all clients for a year would receive enough scholarship funds to stay for the clinically recommended length of time.
 I got silent internally, and I heard that inner voice speak to me and it told me to “write the check!”
 And so I did!

 Elle’s Recovery Story, Thanks to a Partial Scholarship